On an activity kick

 Adventure fans will never be short of adrenaline fixes in this part of Cambodia.
 Kickstart Dirt Bike Adventures offers half, full and two-day tours around Siem Reap and its remote temples.

 You can also tour the Angkor complex the eco-friendly way with electric bikes from Green e-bike.
 No emissions, no noise, no sweat.
 Their admirable slogan: travel responsibly for a greener tomorrow.

 Meanwhile, a countryside life tour with Cambodia Vespa Adventures will give you the chance to relax and take it all in on your own Vespa, which comes with a driver.
 Over six hours, you’ll interact with villagers, be introduced to Khmer spiritual life and visit remnants of the Khmer Empire.

-If you fancy exploring the countryside on a four-legged friend then Happy Ranch offers countryside trail horse rides ranging from a leisurely one hour to a more strenuous half day, as well as sunrise and sunset trots.
+If you fancy exploring the countryside on top of a four-legged friend then Happy Ranch offers countryside trail horse rides ranging from a leisurely one hour to a more strenuous half day, as well as sunrise and sunset trots.

 With its mix of traditional and modern theatre, music, dance, acrobatics, juggling, and contortion, Phare, the Cambodian Circus, is a Cambodian treat for the whole family, with shows held every night from 8pm.

 Adults, meanwhile, can learn how to give cocktails the perfect twist by using traditional Khmer herbs and spices to infuse Sombai (rice liquor) at Asana Cambodian House.
 Each session includes a roots and herbs introduction and some testing.